 The Guatemala Evidence ProjectProving Command Responsibility in the Guatemalan Civil War

-OverviewConceived and launched by CJA and by Professor Naomi Roht-Arriaza, this project aims to develop evidence to support litigation involving the Guatemalan genocide in Guatemalan and Spanish courts and before the Inter-American Court of Human Rights.
+OverviewConceived and launched by CJA and Professor Naomi Roht-Arriaza, this project develops evidence supporting litigation over the Guatemalan genocide in Guatemalan and Spanish courts and before the Inter-American Court of Human Rights.
 Our principal collaborators are the National Security Archive, the Myrna Mack Foundation and Impunity Watch.
-The project is an investigative effort aimed at consolidating and indexing documentation on the Guatemalan army and security forces in an authoritative computer database and narrative report for use in the genocide case and future human rights legal actions.
+The project is an investigative effort aimed at consolidating and indexing documentation on the Guatemalan army and security forces in an authoritative computer database and narrative report for use in the genocide case and future human-rights related legal actions.

-In April 2009, the Guatemala Evidence Project completed the first phase of analyzing all available military and police documents.
-Investigator Fernando Triana from the International Criminal Tribunal of the Former Yugoslavia collaborated with the Project to compile and organize U.S. and Guatemalan military records into a comprehensive chronology relevant to the conflict in Guatemala.
+In April 2009, the Guatemala Evidence Project (the Project) completed the first phase of analysis.
+Investigator Fernando Triana from the International Criminal Tribunal of the Former Yugoslavia collaborated with the Project to compile and organize U.S. and Guatemalan military records into a comprehensive chronology of the Guatemalan Civil War.

-In addition, a search was carried out of all documents that in any way linked Fernando Romeo Lucas García, Benedicto Lucas García, Ángel Anibal Guevara Rodríguez, José Efraín Ríos Montt, Oscar Humberto Mejía Víctores, Germán Chapina Barahona, Donaldo Alvarez Ruiz and Pedro García Arredondo to human rights violations in the geographic locations previously mentioned.
-The final product of the analyst’s work was the chronology with entries linked to PDF versions of 220 of the most relevant U.S. and Guatemalan files.
-Each chronology entry was linked to a scanned image of the original document used.
-An archive researcher made the universe of documents accessible by entering them into a simple database and indexing them according to names, organizations and key terms.
+Additionally, Fernando Triana undertook a search of all documents that in any way linked Fernando Romeo Lucas García, Benedicto Lucas García, Ángel Aníbal Guevara Rodríguez, José Efraín Ríos Montt, Oscar Humberto Mejía Víctores, Germán Chupina Barahona, Donaldo Álvarez Ruiz, and Pedro García Arredondo to human rights violations in the geographic locations named above.
+The final product of the analyst’s work was the complete chronology featuring entries linked to PDF versions of 220 of the most relevant U.S. and Guatemalan files.
+Each chronology entry was linked to a scanned image of the original document.
+An archive researcher made the universe of documents accessible by entering them into a simple database and indexing them according to names, organizations, and key terms.